Common Career Mistakes and How to Avoid Them

 Stagnation

-- Continue Your Education: Complete additional courses, certifications, or degrees program relevant to the profession.
+- Continuing Your Education: Take further courses, certifications or degrees programs that relate to the field.

 Negativity